 All of your aid may not be awarded at the same time.
 The process is ongoing.
 Timing depends on how promptly you complete your applications.
 Check SIS often to see your latest award info.

 Once eligibility is determined, the Financial Aid team will send you an email regarding your eligibility for the Federal Pell Grant.
 Once all student and parent loans are credited to your student account, we will mail you an award letter.

 Financial Aid & Your Tuition Bill

 Penn College bills students one semester at a time.
-Tuition bills become available in mid-July for the Fall semester and mid-November for the Spring.
+Tuition bills become available around July 1 for the Fall semester and mid-November for the Spring.
 In addition to the amounts you have been charged for the upcoming semester, you will also see on your bill any aid that has been applied to your account.